 I’m a pasta obsessive, and the majority of my pasta dishes are heavily tomato sauce based, or are rich and creamy.
 I find without an explicit sauce, dishes can sometimes taste inconsistent – for example – I enjoy making spaghetti with a variety of antipasti such as artichokes, grilled peppers, and sun-dried tomatoes, add a touch of chilli, garlic, and olive oil, and voila!
 A fantastic punch of flavour.
 Every now and then.
 Maybe every three bites.
 It’s tremendously difficult to get an even ratio of spaghetti to topping.

 This dish, I hope, fixes that problem!
 The spiralization of the veg makes it combine far more fluidly with the pasta, whilst still keeping it light.
 Don’t be scared of spiralizing things!
 You don’t need a machine or arms of steel – I’ve got a little manual spiralizer about the the size of my fist (given to me by a vegan friend who happened to have two) that does the job no problem!
-If you’ve got the time and energy, you can also simply manually slice the courgette.
+If you’ve got the time and energy, you can also simply manually slice the courgette, or even buy pre-made courgetti, many supermarkets now sell this.

-I personally used lemon juice from a bottle – whilst I appreciate this cannot compare to a real lemon, I used lemons so infrequently it makes economic sense for me to buy the bottle instead, which will last me months and months.
-However, real lemon juice would no doubt bring even more flavour to the dish and so I’d recommend it if you can!
+I sometimes use lemon juice from a bottle and sometimes from real lemons – whilst I appreciate bottled lemon juice cannot compare to a real lemon, a bottle will last me a much longer time, so unless I plan on using the rind of the lemon for something, I feel I get more use out of a bottle.
+However, real lemon juice brings even more flavour and freshness to the dish and so I’d recommend it if you can!

 Ingredients (for one, double/triple/quadruple as needed)